nikhilshinde57/Push-Notification/README.md

 **How MongoDB is used in this project:**

-1. The MongoDB is used to store the user information and to maintain the list of subscriber list against the channel.
+1. The MongoDB is used to store the user information and to maintain the list of subscriber against the channel.
 2. User Entity:

 {